swetamile/draggable-toggle-btn-web-component_V02/README.md

 ## Purpose

-The component is a button group that taggles between 'Playback' and 'Live' mode.
+The component is a button group that toggles between 'Playback' and 'Live' mode.

 ## Usage